opencardev/crankshaft/README.md

 To file a bug or an enhancement idea, please file an issue on this repository.

 To help us help you, before reporting problems to this repository, I would appreciate if you could compile OpenAuto with X11 and run it the official way per [OpenAuto's instructions](https://github.com/f1xpl/openauto/wiki/Build-instructions).
 To make the distribution easier and lightweight, I have opted to run OpenAuto under EGL instead of relying on X11.
 When you only observe the problem with Crankshaft and not with OpenAuto, should you file a bug request here.
+You do not have to, if you don't know how -- but expect a longer time for us to resolve it.

 For bugs or ideas related to OpenAuto or aasdk, please go to f1xpl's corresponding repository to file a bug report.
 If you file a bug request there, please make sure that you follow the instructions to compile it with X11 and not with EGL.